 Despite the absence of much furniture, everything feels very real.
 There’s something strangely absorbing about standing in the smallest room knowing that Schubert wrote his final letters and compositions here before passing on.

 The first antechamber has general information in English, but after that it was all German on my visit.
-So it’s hard for the non-German speaker to grasp the significance of the various items on display (many of which are reproductions).
+So it’s tricky for the non-German speaker to grasp the significance of the various items on display (many of which are reproductions).
 These include:

 - A lock of Schubert’s hair